studio1902/statamic-peak-docs/docs/getting-started/commands.md

 ```

 ### Programmatic configuration
 In some scenarios, publishing the addon config might feel wrong.
 For example, you want to build your own suite of custom blocks, presets and sets and want to distribute those via an internal addon.
-Additionally, you need to ship some custom operations that are used in one of your presets.
+Additionally, you might need to ship some custom operations that are used in one of your presets.
 In that case you can configure the commands addon with the `Registry` facade.

 The available methods are:
 - `Registry::getPaths()`